zimmski/tavor/doc/format.md

 ### <a name="grouping-permutation"></a>Permutation group

-The <code>@</code> is the permutation modifier which is combined with an alternation in the group body.
+The `@` is the permutation modifier which is combined with an alternation in the group body.
 Each alternation term will be executed exactly once but the order of execution is non-relevant.
-In the next example the <code>START</code> token can either hold 123, 132, 213, 231, 312 or 321.
+In the next example the `START` token can either hold 123, 132, 213, 231, 312 or 321.

 ```tavor
 START = @(1 | 2 | 3)